Add steps to a workflow

 Some Slack app developers offer custom workflow steps for their apps.
 Steps from apps are unique and allow you to connect a workflow in Slack to other services in specific ways.
 In order to use an app's steps in Workflow Builder, you'll first need to add the app to your workspace, which may require admin approval.

 When an app is added to your workspace, you can connect your account to take actions in another service without leaving Slack.
 Steps from apps are similar – by adding a step from an app to a workflow, you can send information collected by your workflow to another service or pull information from that service into Slack.
 Then, you can reference that information in additional steps of your workflow, or others can take action from the service – without anyone needing to copy any information between tools.

 Keep in mind that app developers choose how the workflow steps for their apps work.
-In many cases, you can customize steps from apps after adding them to your workflow, but it’s not possible to modify the core experience a step is designed to provide.
+In many cases, you can customise steps from apps after adding them to your workflow, but it’s not possible to modify the core experience that a step is designed to provide.